 Useful though academic insights can be, I am occasionally perplexed to see consultant-types offering piano teacher training who, to put it bluntly, have less practical teaching experience than some of those buying into their services.
 No such reservations in this instance.

-Course leaders Karen Marshall and Mark Tanner between them brought to Chetham’s a considerable depth of professional performing and teaching experience and expertise.
+The course leaders between them brought to Chetham’s a considerable depth of professional performing and teaching experience and expertise.
 They made a formidable team and are unquestionably the “real deal”.

-Karen for her part has the deep pedagogic understanding that can only come from many years working both in schools and with a thriving private practice.
-An expert in supporting children with learning difficulties (she is herself dyslexic), Karen will be known to many as co-author of the Get Set!
+Karen for her part has the pedagogic understanding that can only come from many years working both in schools and with a thriving private practice.
+An expert in supporting children with learning difficulties (she is herself dyslexic), Karen will be known to some as co-author of the Get Set!
 Piano books and Faber Music’s Piano Trainer Series.
-And, importantly, she continues to teach dozens of students of all abilities each week, and with considerable success.

 Mark, meanwhile, has enjoyed international success as a concert pianist, composer, teacher, adjudicator and writer.
 A diploma examiner and moderator, who has also been a piano judge for the BBC Young Musician of the Year, Mark is a leading authority with a huge knowledge of the whole piano teaching and concert repertoire.